The world's first AF anamorphic lens | Shop now >

 1. Flat Photos:

-Most people get carried away by wide-angle lenses to capture as much as possible but neglect the importance of the foreground.
-This causes the images to appear flat and cluttered or to empty the frame.
+Most people get carried away with wide-angle lenses to capture as much as possible but neglect the importance of the foreground.
+This makes the images look flat and cluttered or empties the frame.
 Therefore, always pay attention to strong foreground elements to give the image depth.
 Also, use the rule of thirds and leading lines to guide the viewer's eye.
 Then simplify the image with two or three elements.

 2. Unintentional Subject Distortion